adedamola26/data-pipeline-4-online-retail/README.md

 #### create_empty_bq_dataset

-This task creates an empty dataset in BigQuery that stores all tables to be created.
+This task creates an empty dataset in BigQuery that stores all the tables we'll load into BigQuery.

 ```
 create_empty_bq_dataset = BigQueryCreateEmptyDatasetOperator(